kevinsullivan/cs-dm/notes/_build/html/_sources/06-dafny-abstractions.rst.txt

 Sequences
 ---------

-Polymorphic sequences (often called "lists").
-A function from indices to values.
+Polymorphic sequences (often called "lists"): seq<T>.
+These can be understood as functions from indices to values.
 Some of the operations require that T support equality.
+Values of this type are immutable.

 .. code-block:: dafny